-US expects to admit more than 50,000 evacuated Afghans
+U.S. expects to admit more than 50,000 evacuated Afghans

 There were more than 25,000 Afghan evacuees at eight bases with capacity for twice as many, said Air Force Gen. Glen VanHerck, who heads U.S. Northern Command.

-So far, few have tested positive tested positive for COVID-19 and there have been no security problems, but VanHerck said the military has designated an officer to act as a “mayor” of the emerging communities.
+So far, few of the Afghans at bases have tested positive tested positive for COVID-19 and there have been no security problems, but VanHerck said the military has designated an officer to act as a “mayor” of the emerging communities.

 “I’m building eight small cities, we’re going to have challenges,” he told reporters at the Pentagon.